cp2k/cp2k/INSTALL.md

 CP2K assumes that the MPI library implements MPI version 3.
 Older versions of MPI (e.g., MPI 2.0) are not supported and the old flag `-D__MPI_VERSION` in the arch file will be ignored.
-CP2K makes use of the mpi_f08 module by default.
-Should there be any issues with the usage of this module, set the flag `-D__NO_MPI_F08`.
+CP2K can make use of the mpi_f08 module.
+If its use is requested, set the flag `-D__MPI_F08`.

 ### 2f.
 FFTW (optional, improved performance of FFTs)